 She practiced as an engineer for over three decades.
 During this period, she was part of a team filled with Americans and Europeans that built the quarters for legislators in Victoria Island, Lagos.
 Some of her projects include FESTAC ’77 and a building for Alhaji Umaru Saro in Ikoyi.
 She also constructed the Shepherdhill Baptist Church; the building is the biggest Baptist church in Nigeria.
 It was inaugurated by former President Olusegun Obasanjo.
 For about three years, she was the Chairperson of the Subsidy Reinvestment and Empowerment Programme on roads and bridges.

-Women in Nigerian construction industry are making waves and it’s our duty to appreciate and celebrate them.
+It is time to celebrate and appreciate women in the Nigerian construction industry for their contributions.
 Do you have the profile of any outstanding women adding value to the Nigerian construction industry that is not on this list?
 Kindly mention them.